DougLau/footile/README.md

 ### Curve Flattening

 Here, *flattening* refers to approximating a curve with a series of line segments, and has no relation to pandemic response.

-Currently we use a basic algorithm described by De Casteljau.
+Currently we use the recursive algorithm described by De Casteljau.
 There might be opportunities for optimization here if we ever determine this is a bottleneck.
+One other thing to note: this method could cause a stack overflow with the wrong input data.

 Once complete, we have a series of line segments forming one or more closed polygons.